 Divide and shape dough into 48 balls.
 Place balls on the prepared baking tray about 1 inch apart then flatten each slightly (I flattened my little balls with a small medicine measuring cup) .
 With a pastry brush or a small paintbrush, brush the tops with a thin layer of egg wash.
 Top each with a sliced almond, pressing down slightly to keep it in place.
 When dried, brush on another thin layer of egg wash.

 Bake for 5 minutes.
-Reduce oven temperature to 350ºF/180ºC and bake for another 10 minutes or until cookies are golden brown.
+Reduce oven temperature to 350ºF/180ºC and bake for another 10 to 15 minutes or until cookies are golden brown.
 Turn off oven and let cookies sit in the oven with oven door ajar for another 5 minutes to dry them out.
 Transfer cookies to a wire rack to cool completely.

 If you want to republish this recipe, please link back to this post.